wittevrongelthibaut/personal-website/src/routes/blog/hack-the-future.md

 But after a while we got the hang of it and started to work on the challenge.
 First, we had to figure out how we could send messages from our AWS Lambda function to Teams or SendGrid.

-After that we successfully sent messages to the respective destination, we had to figure out how we would translate the messages from English to Pig-Latin.
+After we successfully sent messages to the respective destination, we had to figure out how we would translate the messages from English to Pig-Latin.
 To complete this, we wrote a function that would translate the messages from English to Pig-Latin.

 The third step was to check if the message was in English or not.
 If it was not in English, we had to translate it to English first.
 To figure out if the message was in English or not, we used the AWS Comprehend service.
 This would return the dominant language of the message.
 If the dominant language was not English, we would translate it to English using the AWS Translate Service.